jdee/settings-bundle/README.md

 ## Example

-See the SettingsBundleExample subdirectory for a sample project that makes use of this action.
+See the examples/SettingsBundleExample subdirectory for a sample project that makes use of this action.

 First build and run the sample project on a simulator or device.
 It should show